 This module comprises the basic physics parameters (like masses, mixing angles, etc.) of the simulation run.
 Thus it specifies the corresponding physics model.
 At the moment three different physics models are supported: the Standard Model (SM), its Minimal Supersymmetric extension (MSSM) [8] and the ADD model of large extra dimensions [9].
 For the SM and the ADD model most of the required parameters are directly read in.
 Within SHERPA an interface to the program HDecay for the calculation of Higgs boson width(s) in the SM and MSSM [10] is also provided but not linked to the main code.
 The same holds true for the MSSM, where an interface to the program Isasusy 7.67 [11] is provided but not linked by default.
-Rather than using ISAJET, the new version of SHERPA obtains its MSSM spectrum through SLHA conform files [12].
+From version SHERPA-1.0.7 the standard method to input MSSM spectra to the program relies on SLHA conform files [12].

-1However, two modules have no documentation yet, namely AMISIC++ and HADRONS++.
+1 However, two modules have no documentation yet, namely AMISIC++ and HADRONS++.
 Also, the documentation for the version 1.0 of AMEGIC [2], is not up to date anymore.
 Documentation for these modules should be made available in near future.